Decentralized Cross-Blockchain Asset Transfers: Evaluation

-For the analysis of finality, we make use of the \acs{BAR}~(\aclu{BAR}) model~\cite{Aiyer2003BARModel} which has found application in security analysis for blockchain protocols and extensions before~(e.g.,~\cite{herlihy19cross, Judmayer2019PayToWinIA,testimonium}).
-Under this model, byzantine users may depart arbitrarily from the protocol for any reason, e.g., they may be faulty or malicious; altruistic users always adhere to the protocol rules regardless of whether deviations would lead to a higher profit; and rational users are always aiming at maximizing profit according to some utility function meaning that these users will deviate from the protocol if they expect doing so to yield a higher profit than following the protocol rules.
+For the analysis of finality, we make use of the \acs{BAR}~(\aclu{BAR}) model~\cite{Aiyer2003BARModel} which has found application in security analysis for blockchain protocols and extensions before~(e.g.,~\cite{frauenthaler2020ethrelay,herlihy19cross, Judmayer2019PayToWinIA}).
+Under this model, \textit{Byzantine} users may depart arbitrarily from the protocol for any reason; \textit{altruistic} users always adhere to the protocol rules and \textit{rational} users will deviate from the protocol to maximize their profit.

-Finality depends on the continuous participation of off-chain users since at least two transactions have to be submitted to two different blockchains to complete the protocol.
-Since users that submit transactions incur costs, participation should be motivated by an appropriate incentive structure.

 The protocol in this paper offers a reward to users submitting the \claim transaction.
 As the reward is at least as high as the submission cost of \claim transactions~(see~\cref{sec:quantitive-analysis}), rational users have an economic incentive to finalize transfers.
 However, in any protocol, rational users according to the \ac{BAR}~model cannot be fully trusted to act rationally in the sense of the protocol's incentive structure since seemingly irrational behavior might be perfectly rational in the context of a larger ecosystem with the protocol being part of it~\cite{ford2019rationality}.
 For instance, rational users might aim at yielding profit in the larger ecosystem by finding ways to bet against the protocol or the value of the asset.